Research

 International Peacekeeping (2022)

 Mid-level commanders are commonly considered the visible heads of the rebel body: as leaders of combat operations, they are often targeted in counterterrorism or counterinsurgency operations.
 This paper argues that transitions from conflict involve fraying of wartime bonds and rebel command-and-control structures, which is counterproductive to peace when rebels demobilize collectively.
 In peacetime and in the absence of wartime command, social groups formed through military logic – such as ex-combatant collectivities – struggle to redefine individual roles.
 Read more: https://doi.org/10.1080/13533312.2022.2128337.
-Pre-print here
+Pre-print here.

 How Wartime Bonds Affect Ex-Combatant Political Attitudes: A Natural Experiment with the FARC

-Terrorism and Political Violence (2022)
+Terrorism and Political Violence (2023)

 What determines political attitudes of ex-combatant after conflict, specifically the inclination towards rearmament?
 And to what extent do these attitudes depend on ex-combatants’ individual profiles?
 I argue that ex-combatant political attitudes are determined by whether wartime bonds are maintained after conflict.
 The argument indirectly implies that the impact of individual characteristics, such as gender, age, education, time in conflict, and family relations, fade in the face of group-level factors determined both during and after conflict.